vorpalnet/blade/services/events/README.md

 logged with its principal and selector; and the window is capped server-side at 60 seconds and 500 messages regardless of what the caller asks for.

-## Still open

-- **Consumer idempotency.** A durable subscriber can see a redelivery.
-The generated consumer says so in a comment, but deduping on the CloudEvent `id` (exposed as the `eventId` JMS property) is the consumer's job.
+## The redelivery contract

+Delivery is **at-least-once, and that is the contract — not an open item**.
+A rolling restart, a failover or a rollback can replay events to a durable subscriber; the generated consumers are `Auto-acknowledge` and consume on exception rather than forcing redelivery, and nothing here is transactional.

+So: **a subscriber that acts on events must tolerate seeing one twice.** The generated `firstSight` LRU is a cheap first filter — per-JVM, and it forgets — not a guarantee.
+If repeating an action is expensive or wrong, dedupe against the durable state the action already writes (a row, a flag, a session attribute), keyed on the CloudEvent `id` (also the `eventId` JMS property).
+There is deliberately no cluster-wide dedup service behind this: it would be real machinery, every current subscriber tolerates redelivery without it, and the durable state an action writes is already the right place to check.